alexanderswift/public-gigacom/testing_and_final_thoughts.md

 ### AWS - Chasing 1Gb and I think we're going to need a bigger boat🦈;

-So befor I rush out and buy a bigger ~~boat~~ firewall I wanted to test with a host I know can do upwards of 10Gbps used a tool of my current day job and deployed an AWS EC2 instance and performed a test making my pfSense firewall the -s (server) and AWS the -c  (client) and vice-versa.
+So before I rush out and buy a bigger **~~boat~~** firewall I wanted to test with a host I know is capable and in my current day job i'd deploy an AWS EC2 t3.micro (1GiB) instance with up to 5 Gigabits of network performed to  test my pfSense firewall the -s (server) and AWS the -c  (client) and vice-versa.